-In 2018, a media monitoring organization researched ownership of television channels in Ukraine's three largest cities: Kharkiv, Odessa, and Dnipro.
-Earlier, it had researched ownership of key media in 10 oblast centers-Kharkiv, Odessa, Dnipro, Lviv, Ivano-Frankivsk, Lutsk, Mykolayv, Zaporizhzhyam Kropyvnitskiy, and Chernigiv.
+In 2018, DM researched ownership of television channels in Ukraine's three largest cities: Kharkiv,7 Odessa,8 and Dnipro.9 Earlier, it had researched ownership of key media in 10 oblast centers- Kharkiv, Odessa, Dnipro, Lviv, Ivano-Frankivsk, Lutsk, Mykolayv, Zaporizhzhyam Kropyvnitskiy, and Chernigiv.10

 Odessa is a champion with more than 30 television channels, several times more than in Dnipro or Kharkiv, but 23 of them serve the interests of local government-Mayor Gennadiy Trukhanov, "Grey Cardinal" Vladimir Galanternik, and their friends.
 Only a few channels try to cover events from different viewpoints.
-Kharkiv-larger than Odessa by 400,000 inhabitants-cannot maintain its channels without owner funding, which implies that political interests are propping up the Odessa television channels.
+Kharkiv-larger than Odessa by 400,000 inhabitants-cannot maintain its channels